Yucca Theater (Midland, Texas): The moviola

 The moviola is a short, silent film, sped up significantly, and is shot entirely in black and white.
 It is filmed by a three-person team, and features the characters continuing the story in different areas of Midland.
 A new moviola is shot every year.
 The moviola, which relies on sight gags and cameos from local celebrities, uses title cards for dialogue and to announce intermission.
 During several parts of the melodrama, a movie screen drops down and shows moviola footage to advance the storyline and give the actors time to take a break.
 With the introduction of video, the editor of the moviola now adds special digital effects where needed.

 The Olio

 After the melodrama is finished, the olio begins.
-It has approximately 20 "acts," so the olio can best be compared to a comedic variety show.
+It has approximately 20 "acts," so the olio can best be compared to a comedic musical variety show.
 All acts are set to music and usually last 90 seconds or less.